 Recommended

-We recommend you have the equivalent of a BS in Computer Science and a background in security.
+We recommend you have the equivalent of a BS in Computer Science and/or a background in security.

 Tuition